Mission Albany: Mission description

-Albany was the first of two parachute missions, with "Mission Boston" following it by one hour to drop the 82nd Airborne Division.
+Albany was the first of two parachute missions; the 82nd Airborne Division dropped one hour later in Mission Boston.
 Each mission consisted of three regiment-sized air landings.
-The drop zones of the 101st Airborne Division were east and south of Sainte-Mère-Église and lettered A, C and D from north to south (Drop Zone B had been that of the 501st Parachute Infantry Regiment (PIR) before changes to the original landing plan made on May 27).
+The drop zones of the 101st Airborne Division were east and south of Sainte-Mère-Église and lettered A, C and D from north to south.
+(Drop Zone B had belonged to the 501st Parachute Infantry Regiment (PIR) before the plan was changed on May 27.)

-Each of its parachute infantry regiments was transported by three or four "serials" (formations containing 36, 45, or 54 C-47s), totalling ten serials and 432 aircraft.
-The planes, individually numbered within a serial by "chalk numbers" (literally numbers chalked on the airplanes to aid paratroopers in boarding the correct airplane), were organized into flights in trail, in a close pattern called "vee's of vee's" (3 planes in triangular vee's arranged in a larger vee of 9 planes).
+Each parachute infantry regiment was transported by three or four "serials" (formations containing 36, 45, or 54 C-47s); the mission involved a total of 432 aircraft in ten serials.
+The planes, individually numbered within a serial by "chalk numbers" (literally numbers chalked on the airplanes to help paratroopers board the correct one), were organized into flights in trail, in a close pattern called "vee's of vee's": three planes in triangular vee's arranged in a larger vee of nine planes.
 The serials were scheduled over the drop zones at 6-minute intervals.
-The paratroopers were organized into "sticks", a plane load of troops numbering 15-18 men.
+The paratroopers were organized into "sticks", a planeload of 15 to 18 men.

-The main combat jumps were preceded at each drop zone by three teams of pathfinders that arrived thirty minutes before the main assault to set up navigation aids, including Eureka radar transponder beacons and marker lights, to aid the C-47s in locating the DZs in the dark.
+Thirty minutes before the main jumps, three teams of pathfinders jumped into each drop zones set up navigation aids, including Eureka radar transponder beacons and marker lights, to help the C-47s find their way in the dark.

 To achieve surprise, the parachute drops were routed to approach Normandy at low altitude from the west.
-The serials took off beginning at 22:30 on June 5, assembled into formations, and flew southwest over the English Channel at 500 ft MSL to remain below German radar coverage.
+The serials began to take off at 22:30 on June 5, assembled into formations, and flew southwest over the English Channel at 500 ft MSL to remain below German radar coverage.
 Once over water all lights except formation lights were turned off, and these were reduced to their lowest practical intensity.
-At a stationary marker boat code-named "Hoboken" and carrying a Eureka beacon they made a left turn to the southeast and flew between the Channel Islands of Guernsey and Alderney to their initial point on the Cotentin coast at Portbail, code-named "Muleshoe".
+At a stationary marker boat code-named "Hoboken" and carrying a Eureka beacon, they made a left turn to the southeast and flew between the Channel Islands of Guernsey and Alderney to their initial point on the Cotentin coast at Portbail, code-named "Muleshoe".